 We do have laboratory tested henna, we just do not use a scare tactic to get you to buy ours.

-We also test for PPD and lead etc. Matter of fact we even test our shampoo for gluten and it is gluten free as well.
+We also test for PPD and lead, etc. Matter of fact we even test our natural shampoo for gluten and it is gluten-free as well.

 We see a lot of smaller companies doing just that but it will not be long before the FDA/DPA catches up with them.

 We even see companies saying it is FDA approved.
-We deal with the FDA on regular bases and it is not a drug or food so it will never be FDA approved.
+We deal with the FDA on a regular base and it is not a drug or food so it will never be FDA approved.
 They do however take samples of every shipment we bring in.
 If a company says it is FDA approved or the FDA does not allow returns, this is a sign to look elsewhere.

 Henna is only harvested once a year along with indigo unless you are doing commercial crops twice a year (China) and some parts of India near China.

 Henna is also grown in extreme climates with no or very little water.
 Basically in the sand of the desert.
 The water from monsoons is usually enough water for the henna to make it a season.

 Henna is not a plant that bugs like and it is a hard climate for them to survive.

 With that said most henna is pesticide-free and yes wind and water can carry almost anything anywhere.
 (Obviously, Monsanto is a perfect example, even though evil, not toxic).

 But also keep in mind, it would have to drift a long way and most pesticides are sticky waxy to prevent rain from washing them off (Shows on an apple, cucumber, tomatoes, etc very well).
 Also, Cotton is not grown in the desert.
 That is what makes henna and indigo so extreme.
-It thrives in a harsh environment; to where most other plants could never survive.
+It thrives in a harsh environment; where most other plants could never survive.
 You can Google earth India and you will see a green side and a desert side (near Rajasthan).
 This would be the henna side vs. the cotton/cashews/tea side.
 India is huge on cotton, but cotton is easily grown in the USA.